 When we want to emphasise the role of $z,w$, we write $\gamma_{zw}, \Psi_{zw},F_z(\gamma_{zw})$ in place of the above.
 We start with a general moment bound for the truncated winding.

 \begin{lemma} For all $m$, there exists constants $c = c( \tilde K,m),\alpha=\alpha(m)$ such that for all $z,w, \delta < \delta_{\tilde K}, t \ge 0$,

-\end{lemma} \begin{proof} The proof is immediate from \cref{cor:full_winding_moment,lem:tildeu} and the fact that $\Psi_{zw}$ is bounded by a constant $c(K)$ times the number of noncontractible loops in the CRSF.
+\end{lemma} \begin{proof} The proof is immediate from \cref{cor:full_winding_moment,lem:tildeu} and the fact that $\Psi_{zw}$ is bounded by a constant $c(K)$ times the number of non-contractible loops in the CRSF.
 Indeed, this is clear from the fact that for a fixed compact set $\tilde K \subset \tilde M$ there exists a constant $c(\tilde K)$ such that any curve $P \subset \tilde K$ will cross at most $c(\tilde K)$ copies of a given spine (or lift of a loop).
-Since the number of noncontractible loops has superexponential tail (\cref{thm:CRSF_universal}), the moment bound of $\Psi_{zw}$ is immediate. \end{proof}
+Since the number of non-contractible loops has superexponential tail by \cref{thm:CRSF_universal}, the moment bound of $\Psi_{zw}$ is immediate. \end{proof}

 By compactness, choose $r_{\tilde K}$ small enough so that $p$ is injective in $B(z,r_{\tilde K})$ for all $z \in \tilde K$.
 Now let $r_{\cX}$ be defined as in \eqref{def_r} but for the set of vertices $p(\cX)$ (which are all distinct by assumption on $\cX$).
 We observe that $r_{\cX} \ge c(\tilde K) \min_{x\neq y \in \cX} |x-y|$ for some constant $c(\tilde K)$.
 We set